COMMUNITY SPECIFIC PLANNING

 Responsible fiscal oversight is the primary fiduciary responsibility of every Board.
 It begins with a well-worked budget, which incorporates the recommendations of a professional replacement reserve analysis.
 Once the budget is established, the Board should vigilantly review regular financial reports and evaluate the investment strategy.

 EFFECTIVE OPERATIONAL GOVERNANCE

 One of the most difficult tasks facing any Board is to establish an efficient operating regimen that treats all members of the Association in a fair and equitable manner, avoids conflicts of interest, and protects the time of its volunteer members.
-ProCAM’s role as the Board’s management partner will be to provide the supervisory, advisory, leadership training and communication services needed to establish and implement the systems of this regimen.
+ProCAM of Maryland’s role as the Board’s management partner will be to provide the supervisory, advisory, leadership training and communication services needed to establish and implement the systems of this regimen.

 Leadership of an association may, at times, seem like a lonely, thankless task.
 It can be made significantly more enjoyable and less arduous if you consistently report to the membership by whom, and from which, you were elected.
 Maintaining a high level of responsive contact with the membership reinforces community understanding of your fiduciary duty, encourages greater volunteer participation, and builds a greater sense of community.

 VIABLE ALLOCATION OF RESPONSIBILITIES